First of all, thank you for your interest in booking a show by The Bleeding Obvious!

 We usually travel with 2 people: one performer and one tour-hand (but this may vary depending on support acts).

 Parking is required for the production vehicle locally to the venue, and as near as possible to the venue for load-in/out (or the stage if a festival).
+If you don't have venue parking, please let us know which car-parks are best (a postcode really helps us out).

 Please advise if the venue is not at ground level or there are stairs (especially if there is no goods lift) as we'll require assistance on-hand to carry equipment.